Sharkoon1/BLXMSmartBridge/README.md

 docker build -t production .
 ```

-To run the docker image as a container the exposed
+To run the docker image as a container:

 ```
 docker run -p 8080:8080 production